Stripe's value hits $95 billion after payment giant's latest fundraising

 Founded in 2010 by Patrick and John Collison when the Irish brothers were barely out of their teens, Stripe is used by more than 50 companies each processing over $1 billion annually to receive payments and bill customers.

-Its list of customers includes Google, Uber and Amazon, and more recently shipping giant Maersk and Jaguar Land Rover.
+Its list of customers includes Google, Uber and Amazon, and more recently Just Eat, Zoom, Jaguar Land Rover and shipping giant Maersk.

 Participants in the San Francisco- and Dublin-headquartered company’s latest financing, which raised $600 million, include units of Allianz SE, AXA SA, Baillie Gifford, Fidelity Management & Research Co, Sequoia Capital and Ireland’s sovereign wealth fund.

-The company said it would use the capital to invest in its European operations - which cover 31 of the 42 countries in which Stripe is active - and expand its global payments and treasury network.
+The company said it would use the capital to invest in its European operations - which cover 31 of the 42 countries where Stripe is active - and expand its global payments and treasury network.

 At $95 billion, Stripe is now more valuable than any bank in the euro zone.